bespoken/bespoken-docs/google-marketplace/faq.md

 Fill in the name and id.
 [<img src="./assets/google-marketplace-create-service-account-1.png">](./assets/google-marketplace-create-service-account-1.png)

 Grant the role "Service Account Token Creator", and complete the process with the default values.
 [<img src="./assets/google-marketplace-create-service-account-2.png">](./assets/google-marketplace-create-service-account-2.png)

-Search for the newly created account service, see the details, and copy the "Unique ID" [<img src="./assets/google-marketplace-create-service-account-3.png">](./assets/google-marketplace-create-service-account-3.png)
+Search for the newly created account service, see the details, and copy the "Unique ID".
+[<img src="./assets/google-marketplace-create-service-account-3.png">](./assets/google-marketplace-create-service-account-3.png)

 Reach the bespoken team at contact@bespoken.io, requesting the access credentials, you have to provide the "Unique ID", they will reply with some settings to set up your Google VM.